 This coalition includes 32 Alberta agencies providing addiction services to Albertans

 This collaborative network is committed to advancing education & awareness, promoting best practices and enhancing supports for individuals and families affected by FASD

 The Concurrent Capability Provincial Advisory Group (CCPAG) is a group of internal and external stakeholders who guide the work that is done through the Concurrent Capability Strategy.
 This Advisory Group serves as a forum for sharing progress and challenges related to concurrent capable work, recommending consensus solutions and mobilizing learning opportunities across the province.

 Aventa is one of the service providers involved in the Prairie CRISM Node which will focus on evidence based addiction treatment and prevention strategies, and establish collaborations, information exchange and resource development across the prairie region.

 This is a collaborative program between The City of Calgary, McMan Youth, Family and Community Services Association, the Substance Use and Addictions Program (through The Government of Canada) and Aventa.
 In this an innovative program that recognizes the unique needs of women, clients are supported during the multiple stages of treatment, especially pre and post treatment, in order to increase successful admission, completion of the program and decrease risks of relapse post treatment.
-Journeys will utilize therapeutic intervention, outreach, and natural supports to help the Client’s success.
-The program is funded through the City of Calgary, with programs and services delivered through Aventa and McMan. .
+Journeys will utilize therapeutic intervention, outreach, and natural supports to help the Client’s success, with programs and services delivered through Aventa and McMan.

 Mental Health Services Protection Act (MHSPA) Advisory Committee